kubernetes-sigs/cluster-api-provider-digitalocean/README.md

 * Deploy addon components ([`digitalocean-cloud-controller-manager`](https://github.com/digitalocean/digitalocean-cloud-controller-manager) and [`csi-digitalocean`](https://github.com/digitalocean/csi-digitalocean)),
 * Remove the local Minikube cluster.

+To learn more about the process and how each component work, check out the [diagram in `cluster-api` repostiory](https://github.com/kubernetes-sigs/cluster-api#what-is-the-cluster-api).

 ### Interacting With Your New Cluster

 `clusterctl` downloads the `kubeconfig` file in your current directory from the cluster automatically.
 You can use it with `kubectl` to interact with your cluster: